 Reforms in the area of retirement provision are of key importance for Switzerland’s future.
 OASI and OPA must be financially stabilised and designed to be sustainable in the long term.

 Retirement provision is facing major challenges: Life expectancy is increasing and people are having fewer children.
 Rising life expectancy means that pensions from state old-age and survivors’ insurance (OASI, first pillar) and occupational pensions (OPA, second pillar) are being paid out for ever longer periods.
 In addition, with OASI, the number of contributors per pension recipient is constantly decreasing due to baby boomers retiring and the birth rate falling, resulting in growing deficits without any countermeasures in place.
-And under the mandatory OPA insurance scheme, there is an enormous redistribution of funds outside the system from working people to pension recipients because the OPA conversion rate is much too high and investment returns have fallen.
-Lower returns are also expected in the future, which will further increase the pressure on the contributions side.
+And under the mandatory OPA insurance scheme, there is an enormous redistribution of funds outside the system from working people to pension recipients because the OPA conversion rate is much too high and interest rates have fallen (and are likely to remain low for the time being).

 On 22 September 2024, the Swiss population rejected the occupational pension reform (OPA reform).
 The aim of the reform was to strengthen the financing of the second pillar by reducing the OPA conversion rate from 6.8 per cent to 6.0 per cent, to maintain the overall level of benefits and to improve protection for part-time employees.
 A reduction in the OPA conversion rate would have improved the situation of OPA minimum and close-to-minimum pension funds.
 These pension funds rely on a reduction of the OPA conversion rate in order to be able to curb or avoid pension losses.
 Alternatively, pension funds that provide benefits above the mandatory level have used the flexibility available to them and taken the necessary measures: